AlirezaEtezad/PyLearn/22-Todolist/readme.md

 Click on 'X' button it will be deleted for ever.

+## How to run:
+Enter 'python main.py' in terminal.

 ## Note:
-Just run the 'main' file.
+You can also run the 'main' file.